arulhasbi/flash-card/README.md

 1. Optimizing the layout for mobile usage
 2. Filter create quizzes with category
-3. Add form validation to cards adding form etc.
+3. Add form validation to cards adding form
+4. Add more cards to a selected quiz

+etc.

 This project was inspired by codecademy course project, but I only took the app looks, how they work as inspiration and coded mainly from scratch.
 I also used some css snippets from [css-scan](https://getcssscan.com/css-buttons-examples) to create stunning buttons.